Vishwak-Tech/VK-DEMO/README.md

 # VK-DEMO
-This is a Demo for git and Github
+This is a Demo for git and Github.